tq-systems/meta-tq/doc/README.TQMa335x.md

 ## Known Issues

-* TQMa335xL in MBa335x: sometimes after booting the ethernet phy shows up wrong addresses
+* TQMa335x[L] on MBa335x: sometimes after booting the ethernet phy shows up wrong addresses or can not be found.
+This needs a hardware fix on MBa335x.
+  Please contact TQ-Systems support
+* TQMa335x[L] on MBa335x: U-Boot: only the first port of the CPSW is working.
+  This is a driver limitation in the used U-Boot version, under Linux both ports are working.
+* TQMa335xL: warnings for non exisiting chips when booting Linux.
+Disable RTC / EEPROM / temperature sensor in DT.
 * The generated UBIFS does not fit into the default SPI-NOR (16 MiB).
 If rootfs on SPI NOR is required, following solutions:
   * tailor image recipe and kernel configuration to get real tiny
   * use SoM variant with larger SPI-NOR

 ## Artifacts